-Not everyone loves the Brussels sprout.
-This vegetable is small, round, green, and kind of bitter-tasting.
-Even so, one brave man chose it for a very muddy stunt.
-Stuart Kettell rolled a Brussels sprout all the way up Mount Snowdon, the tallest mountain in Wales, by pushing it with his nose.
+Not everyone loves the Brussels sprout, a small, round, green vegetable that’s kind of bitter-tasting.
+But Stuart Kettell rolled a Brussels sprout all the way up Mount Snowdon, the tallest mountain in Wales, by pushing it with his nose.
 It took him 4 days to roll it 3,560 feet, while wearing clunky kneepads, gloves, and of course a face protector.
-All the money given by the people cheering him on went towards research on how to cure cancer.
 Even if Stuart doesn’t like Brussels sprouts, we hope he ate SOME kind of veggie before climbing that mountain!

 Wee ones: A Brussels sprout is round like a ball (“sphere”).
 Try to find 2 spheres or balls in your room.

 Little kids: If Stuart started pushing that Brussels sprout on a Tuesday and it took 4 days total including Tuesday, on what weekday did he finish?
 Bonus: If Stuart rolled the sprout 3,560 feet and then rolled it 1 more foot to the side, how many feet did it roll in total?
 See if you can remember the number well enough to add 1!